 Why Does God Favor the Ungodly?

-- What is behind the success of ‘bad’ people?
+- What is behind the success of ‘ungodly’ people?

 - Do you think God has any merit for loving such people?

-- What should the ‘God-fearing’ people do to earn the Creator’s grace such as that being lavished on ‘bad’ people?
+- What should the ‘God-fearing’ people do to earn the Creator’s grace such as what is being lavished on ‘bad’ people?

 What happens when we seek God’s help but it doesn’t work out the way we expect?
 When we see non-believers having more success than us in the same things we were hoping God would help us with?
 We feel like God is treating us less favorably than others.
 That’s a very limited view of what’s really happening.
 I learned this lesson many years ago, and I tell the story here: wordbytes.org/suffering/housesale/.